Lil’ Kim Wows In Leather Skintight Corset During Promo

 On October 11, she will release her fifth studio album, 9.
 It will be her first album release in 14 years.

-The project will consist of nine tracks and five feature artists — Rick Ross, Musiq Souldchild, Rich the Kid, O.T.
+The project will consist of nine tracks and five feature different artists — Rick Ross, Musiq Souldchild, Rich the Kid, O.T.
 Genasis, and City Girls.

 Her 1996 debut album, Hard Core, will get re-issued on a limited edition pink vinyl to celebrate its legacy.